PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 Piston-Graphics is an immediate API, which means all rendering is decided on the fly.
 The disadvantage with this approach is the bandwidth between the CPU and the GPU can limit how much stuff you can draw on the screen.
-The advantage with this approach is flexibility: You can decide what to draw for each frame, without needing to keep track of state.
+The advantage with this approach is flexibility: you can decide what to draw for each frame, without needing to keep track of state.

-Game developers focus on *bottlenecks* when optimizing applications, because that results the largest local gains in efficiency.
+Game developers focus on *bottlenecks* when optimizing applications, because that results in the largest local gains in efficiency.
 For applications that do not use animations, there is less benefit in handling static buffers on the GPU, unless rendering is very expensive.
-This is because rendering on user input only is a low frequency event.
+This is because rendering on user input is a low frequency event.
 Performance optimizations that you implement have less gains on average because they are multiplied with a low number.
 When you press hardware to its limits, the bottlenecks are more likely to occur in places with *high frequency events*.
 One smart way to optimize an application is to reduce